medic/cht-docs/content/en/building/guides/interoperability/openmrs.md

 ## Technical Overview

-It may be useful to have a general understanding of CHT and OpenMRS can interoperate.
+It may be useful to have a general understanding of how CHT and OpenMRS can interoperate.
-* Outbound push is used to send CHT documents to the CHT Mediator, which converts them into FHIR resources, and stores a copy on a FHIR Server using HAPI.
+* Outbound push is used to send CHT documents to the CHT Mediator, which converts them into FHIR resources, and stores a copy on a FHIR Server using [HAPI](https://hapifhir.io/).
-This intermediate storage in the FHIR is used to link patients and encounters from OpenMRS and CHT with identifiers from both CHT and OpenMRS and to store additional FHIR metadata.
+This intermediate storage is used to link patients and encounters from OpenMRS and CHT with identifiers from both CHT and OpenMRS and to store additional FHIR metadata.
 * An OpenMRS mediator polls the OpenMRS FHIR API periodically (the default is every minute) and synchronizes resources between the FHIR server and OpenMRS.
 Synchronizing involves comparing the resources from the FHIR server and OpenMRS and forwarding any new or updated data from one to the other.
 This is used both to create CHT data in OpenMRS and to create OpenMRS data in a CHT application.

 ## Getting started